-- Discomfort or a mild burning sensation
+- Discomfort or a mild burning feeling

-- Swollen or drooping eye
+- A swollen or drooping eye

-- Smaller pupil in the eye
+- A smaller pupil in the eye

 - Eye redness or watering

 - Runny or congested nose